Smart blinds by Ikea? FCC filing suggests they're coming soon

 And that's the last question -- if they're really on the way, when should we expect to see these smart blinds?
 Again, the FCC database might hold some clues.

 The filing's letter of agency from Ikea was dated Aug.
 24 and submitted earlier this week along with several other items, including external product photos and test reports.
 Some of those elements are marked permanent or short-term confidential.
-The short-term confidential items include the product photos -- and that confidentiality expires after six months, in March (Mr. Zatz was mum when I asked him where he found the product photos included in his tweet, by the way).
+The short-term confidential items include the product photos -- and that confidentiality expires after six months, in March.

 I'd call it an extremely good bet that we see these shades well before then, and perhaps as early as October, when Ikea is also reportedly set to debut new Tradfri smart plugs.
 Another piece of evidence to that end: Ikea's letter of agency to the FCC also includes an expiration date of October 31, 2018.
 We'll keep an eye out for more -- stay tuned.